 Double Crochet Decrease (dc dec.)

 Double Crochet Decrease – Yarn over and insert hook into the next stitch.
 Yarn over and pull up a loop (3 loops on hook).
-Yarn over and insert hook into the next stitch.
-Yarn over and pull up a loop (5 loops on hook).
-Yarn over and pull through all 5 loops on hook.
+Yarn over and pull through first two loops on hook.
+Yarn over, insert hook into the next stitch, yarn over and pull up a loop.
+Yarn over and pull through first two loops on hook (3 loops on hook).
+Yarn over and pull through all 3 loops on hook.

-Row 1 – Turn your ch. over and sc in the back “bump” of the first ch. and each ch. across.
+Row 1 – Turn your ch. over and sc in the back “bump” of the 2nd ch from your hook and each ch. across.
 (9)

 Row 3 – Ch.
 1 turn, skip the first stitch, dc in the next. *sc in the next stitch, dc in the next* Repeat *to the last stitch.
 In the last stitch (dc + sc + dc).